 - What can you not live without?

 Life is mostly filled with the simple moments that can bring us happiness when we notice and appreciate them throughout our day.
+Noticing when we are caught in negativity can help us let go of what is not serving us and instead focus on what is valuable to us.
 The big inspirational moments are important as they help to drive us forward, bring excitement, passion and keep us dreaming.
 These moments need planning.
 It is important for us to stop and reflect in our busy lives to make the time for us to love life and increase our happiness.

-I hope you have enjoyed reading.
+I hope you have enjoyed reading this updated article first published in February 2018.
 For more information on how to increase your happiness, please see other posts in this series:

 With thanks to Barbara Alcada for this week’s feature image.